-If you use a higher rated charger with your smartphone, are you at any risk?
-Well, your phone will heat up a bit during charging, because more current is being passed into it.
-But modern phones have regulators built in and there is no risk of your phone being damaged by a higher rated charger.
+If you use higher rated quick chargers with your smartphone, are you at any risk?
+Well, your phone will warm/heat up a bit during charging, because more current is being passed into it.
+But modern phones have regulators built in and there is no risk of your phone being damaged by higher rated quick chargers.
 The built-in regulator will let in only the recommended amount of current.

 Using a more powerful charger will speed up the charging process, depending on the charging standard your phone is compatible with.
 At worst, it will charge your phone like any ordinary charger would.

-In summary, whichever charger you use, the smartphone decides how much current is drawn.
+In summary, no matter the rating of quick chargers you use, the smartphone itself decides how much current is drawn.

 The summary of the whole matter is that if possible, get the most powerful charger that you can get your hands on.
 Whatever the charging standard your smartphone supports, you know you are covered.
 When you change phones, you can also relax knowing that it does not matter what type of charger is bundled with it.
 You have a quick charger that has you covered.

-My default go-to quick charger is a Nokia 5V / 2A charger, but the most capable that I have used is Infinix’s CQ-18YX rated 5V-9V / 2A and 9V-12V / 1.5A.
+There is a range of quick chargers available in the market.
+For a long time, my default go-to quick charger was a Nokia 5V / 2A charger.
+I own also own Anker’s 18W PowerPort+ charger and Infinix’s CQ-18YX rated 5V-9V / 2A and 9V-12V / 1.5A.
 The CQ-18YX is bundled with the Infinix Note 3 and Infinix Zero 4 Plus.

 Smartphones that use Snadragon 600 and newer chipsets from Qualcomm are likely to have one QuickCharge standard or the other.
 Many smartphone brands, like Samsung, Nokia, OPPO, Xiaomi, Alcatel, and others, manufacture mobile devices with Qualcomm QuickCharge built in.